top of page

 4. Difference between visa and settlement permit

 A visa and a settlement permit differ primarily in terms of the length of stay , the purpose , and the associated rights .
 A visa is a temporary permit to enter and stay in Germany.
 It is usually issued by a German diplomatic mission in the country of origin and serves specific purposes.
-In contrast, a settlement permit is a permanent right of residence ( Section 9 of the Residence Act ) and is granted to people who have already been legally residing in Germany for an extended period.
+In contrast, a settlement permit is a permanent right of residence ( Section 9 of the Residence Act ) granted to persons who have already been legally residing in Germany for an extended period.
 It grants comprehensive rights, in particular unrestricted access to the labor market.

-Contact us
+Contact Us

 Are you looking for a lawyer specializing in German immigration and visa law?
 We are happy to assist you with residence procedures before embassies, immigration authorities, and administrative courts.
-Our specialised attorneys are always by your side.
 Contact us to book an online appointment with a German immigration lawyer!

-5. Difference between visa and toleration
+5. Difference between visa and tolerated status

 A visa and a toleration permit differ fundamentally in their legal nature and purpose.
 A visa is an official entry document and a residence permit within the meaning of Section 4 of the Residence Act.
 A toleration permit, on the other hand, is not a residence permit but merely a temporary suspension of deportation ( Sections 60 ff. of the Residence Act ).
-It is granted to people who are required to leave the country but whose deportation is currently not possible for legal or factual reasons (e.g. illness or missing travel documents).
+It is granted to persons who are required to leave the country, but whose deportation is currently not possible for legal or factual reasons (e.g. illness or missing travel documents).
 Life-threatening circumstances in the home country (e.g. an economic situation that threatens one's existence) can also be a reason for toleration.
 Holders of a toleration permit have a much less secure residence status and fewer rights than holders of a residence permit, as the reason for toleration can cease to apply at any time and the toleration permit can then be withdrawn.

 6. Difference between visa and residence permit